Upper School Teachers

 They also bring passion and expertise to their classrooms.
 Many of our teachers hold advanced degrees in their subject areas and participate in ongoing professional development.
 Others find time to actively contribute in their professional fields by publishing literary works or academic papers, performing on stage, or receiving artwork commissions.

-Our inquiry-based teaching approach hinges on information literacy – knowing how to find, verify, use and cite information available in print and on the Web.
+Our inquiry-based teaching approach hinges on information literacy – knowing how to find, verify, use and cite information available in print and on the web.
 Teachers and library staff work collaboratively to augment classroom lessons with outside resources available in our extensive library.

 In a world deluged with information, our information literacy program sets our students up for success as they move forward to college where study and research skills are invaluable.

-At Harker we teach students how to meaningfully and effectively use technology to explore deeply, solve problems and represent information and data in new ways.
+At Harker we teach students how to use technology meaningfully and effectively to explore deeply, solve problems and represent information and data in new ways.
 In classes like Human Anatomy and Physiology students are learning about the human body with an advanced 3-D touch interactive dissection table, and advanced math classes and our robotics lab use 3-D printers to create tangible models of concepts.
 Through intentional and targeted technology integration into our curriculum, our technology specialists help teachers use these tools to increase student knowledge and open doors to discovery.

 Teacher development is an essential component of our upper school program.
 Our teachers enjoy internal and external professional development opportunities, like our Vegesna Foundation Teacher Excellence Program, that make it possible for teachers to pursue unique professional development opportunities that will impact Harker student learning.
+Our own Vegesna Foundation Teacher Excellence Program allows selected faculty to travel the U.S. and abroad to hone skills they can bring back to their classrooms.